citp/privacy-policy-historical/a/ah/ahs/ahs.com.md

 Robert E. Schuerman, Assistant General Counsel
 Administrator, AHS Privacy Policy
-The ServiceMaster Company
+American Home Shield Corporation
-860 Ridge Lake Road
+150 Peabody Place Suite 300
-Memphis, TN 38120
+Memphis, TN 38103

-**If you receive marketing communications from one or more brands within the Service Master Family of Brands, you must opt-out individually from each of the brands from which you are receiving brand-specific marketing communications.**
+**If you receive marketing communications from American Home Shield or one of its subsidiaries, you must opt-out individually from each of the brands from which you are receiving brand-specific marketing communications.**

 Please note that even if you opt out of receiving promotional direct mail offers, we may continue to send you service notifications by direct mail that are related to your account(s) and our Products and Services you have requested or in which you are currently enrolled.